-Taking a supplement such as Bare Biology’s Mindful gives you a cost effective dose of 560mg DHA Omega 3, but without the chemicals, nasties or fishy taste.
-If you’re pregnant or breastfeeding, one small capsule of Bump & Glory gives 560mg DHA and 40mg EPA.
+Taking a supplement such as Bare Biology’s Mindful gives you a cost effective dose of 560mg DHA omega-3, but without the chemicals, nasties or fishy taste.
+If you’re pregnant or breastfeeding, one small capsule of Mums & Bumps gives 560mg DHA and 40mg EPA.

 Every batch is certified and awarded a 5-star purity and quality rating from International Fish Oil Standards (IFOS), the highest accolade you can receive and a guarantee of purity, freshness and strength.

 At what stage of life would you require more EPA?

 With its fluid, soothing nature, EPA is great at any time when your diet isn’t quite as good as it should be.
 Processed foods contain large amounts of vegetable oils, meaning we’re consuming Omega 6 fats on a scale unprecedented in human history.
 Omega-6 fat is more rigid than the fluid omega-3 EPA and while we do need some of it for good health, it should be balanced by similar intakes of omega-3.

 When we eat more omega-6 fatty acids than the body can handle, without balancing them out with adequate amounts of omega-3, they are broken down quickly and converted into prostaglandins and other inflammatory proteins.

 EPA is also important during the menopause, as it can help with hormone transport and communication.
 Without a healthy diet rich in healthy fats like EPA, the body won’t be able to produce the hormones it needs.
 Not great news when your hormones are fluctuating anyway.